qixizhu/iOSStudy/README.md

 qixizhu, hanqi_ah@163.com

 #### License
-PHCyclePictureView is available under the MIT license.
+iOSStudy is available under the MIT license.
 See the LICENSE file for more info.